jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 |Dallas Cowboys|2009|Renovation (2026)|$350|$0|

 <p style="font-size: 0.75em; margin-top: 0.4em;">
 <strong>Notes:</strong> Costs are in millions of current dollars and reflect the cost the replacement/renovation in the year of completion.
+Major renovation defined as greater than $100 million.
 </p>

 A few teams have already announced replacements (Broncos) or substantial renovation projects (Bengals, Patriots, Cowboys).
 Four teams (Steelers, Seahawks, Texans, Colts ) have not received/announced any major renovation projects, and  three teams (Lions, Eagles, Cardinals) had relatively small renovations that were mostly privately funded.
 If the replacement/renovation cycle continues, then the NFL's current building boom may continue well into the next decade.